 Farmer-to-Farmer Organic Agronomist

 The National Cooperative Business Association CLUSA International (NCBA CLUSA) is the trade association for cooperative businesses in the United States and an international development organization.
 NCBA CLUSA provides cross-sector education, technical assistance, and advocacy that helps co-ops thrive.
-For nearly 100 years, NCBA CLUSA has sought to advance and protect cooperative enterprises, highlighting the impact that cooperatives have in bettering the lives of individuals and families.
+For 100 years, NCBA CLUSA has sought to advance and protect cooperative enterprises, highlighting the impact that cooperatives have in bettering the lives of individuals and families.
 In the last 60 years, NCBA CLUSA has worked in over 100 countries in the areas of food security, agricultural development, strengthening of communities and farmer organizations, community-based health, natural resources management, and empowerment of smallholder farmers, women, and youth.
 We currently work in 21 countries in Africa, Latin America, and Asia.

 Asociación de Pequeños Productores Agropecuarios SAANT – TUNANTS began as an organized group in 2012.
 All members are committed to taking care of the environment and using agricultural practices focused on their respect for nature.
 The association is small, with 22 members, but inclusive, with over half of their membership comprised of women.